Jump to section

 - Hold informational sessions or provide resources on parenting topics such as the warning signs of children and teen mental health distress, common child and adolescent mental health disorders (anxiety, ADHD, depression), how to effectively communicate with your child, or bullying prevention

-As a final step, here’s an educational resource you can provide to your employees to help them navigate and manage back-to-school challenges and fears.
-This could be sent out in an email, or presented during a dedicated session to show working parents how much you support and care about them.
+As a final step, here’s an educational resource you can provide your employees to help them navigate and manage back-to-school challenges and fears.
+This could be emailed or presented during a dedicated session to show working parents how much you support and care about them.

 Learn the warning signs of mental health distress in your children